proengsoft/laravel-jsvalidation/README.md

 sure that your Javascript assets are updated correctly.**

 ##### Known issues
-- This package is not compatible with other validation packages
 - DateFormat rule don't support timezone format

 ### Documentation